-Pardon Me, Sir or Madam, But You are NOT Ready for that Drop!
+Pardon Me Friend, But You are NOT Ready for that Drop!

 Drops – the Holy Grail of aerial work (they’re not, but that’s another post).
 From the moment my darlings start classes, I see them eyeing the rolls, the slides, the flips, the wedgies – they WANT it (especially the wedgies)!
 But ya’ll…..